 Q: How is The Manor House permitted to operate in the Village Residential zone?
 Doesn’t the zoning permit only residential uses?

-A: Country Inns are permitted with special permit approval in the Village Residential Zone.
 The Manor House received its special permit to operate as a Country Inn in 1996, and that permit is still valid today.
 The special permit allows up to 25 guest rooms with the following “related uses” to be enjoyed by both overnight and daytime guests of “no more than 150 people”:

 • A restaurant;